AadarshDevi/Java/jPackage.md

 ### **_IMPORTANT: From now on the following tags are added to jpackage_**

 #### --input target
-this is where the generated jar file is located puts the code in the target folder of your javafx maven project. if the myProject-1.0-SNAPSHOT.jar is located in /target in the project, then the passed data would be target. target is located in the root of project.
+This is where the generated jar file is located puts the code in the target folder of your javafx maven project. if the myProject-1.0-SNAPSHOT.jar is located in /target in the project, then the passed data would be target. target is located in the root of project.
 ```